Ernest Victor BIOVOIS (1886–1916)

 Victor’s parents

-- Mrs Emma Biovois died at 33 Islip Road, Oxford on 9 April 1935 at the age of 76.
+- Mrs Emma Biovois died at 33 Islip Road, Oxford on 9 April 1935 at the age of 76 and was buried at Wolvercote Cemetery (F4/87)..

-- Victor Celestin Biovois ceased to be publican of the Victoria Arms in about 1919, and is described as a boat-builder when his daughter was married from 33 Islip Road in 1920.
-He died at the home of his daughter in Henley-on-Thames at the age of 74 on 28 October 1936.
+- Victor Celestin Biovois was described as a boat-builder in 1920 when his daughter was married from 33 Islip Road.
+He died at the home of his daughter, 2 Kings Road, Henley-on-Thames, at the age of 74 on 28 October 1936, and he was buried in the same grave as his wife.
+His effects came to £474 10s.
+6d.

 Victor’s siblings

-- Hannah Theresa Biovois, known as Theresa (born 1886) married Herbert Edward Ward at St Nicholas’s Church, Old Marston on 27 April 1911, and their daughter Adèle Theresa Ward was born at Old Marston on 30 May 1912.
-Theresa died at 413 Marston Road at the age of 56 on 21 February 1941 and was buried in Victor’s grave; her husband was also buried there when he died at the age of 86 on 12 October 1966.
+- (Hannah) Theresa Biovois (born 1886) married Herbert Edward Ward at St Nicholas’s Church, Old Marston on 27 April 1911, and their daughter Adèle Theresa Ward was born at Old Marston on 30 May 1912.
+The 1939 Register shows Hannah living at 418 Marston Road with Herbert, who was working as a gardener.
+She died there at the age of 56 on 21 February 1941 and was buried in the same grave as her brother Victor.
+Her husband was also buried there when he died at the age of 86 on 12 October 1966.

 See also